 The Nursing Leadership in Health Systems Management program, designed for part-time attendance by working nurses, prepares students to become nursing leaders in today's rapidly changing health care environment.
-The program focuses on development of a leadership style and skills set, fiscal management, legal and ethical issues affecting individuals and organizations, strategic planning, integrated quality outcomes measurement, organizational structures, and marketing and management of human resources within organizations.
+The program focuses on development of a leadership style and skills set essential for individuals in or seeking administrative roles, including: fiscal and organizational management, strategic planning, integrated quality outcomes measurement, organizational structures, marketing, and management of human resources within organizations.

 The program provides the student with information and strategies to problem solve, make decisions, resolve conflict, and operationalize the mission and goals of the health care delivery system.